vitelabs/vuilder-docs/vite-express/README.md

 </button>
 ```

-### ViteConnectButton Component
+### ConnectWalletButton Component
-The `ViteConnectButton` component will show a "Connect Wallet" button if a Vite Wallet app isn't connected via ViteConnect.
-If a Vite Wallet app is connected, the connected address will be displayed instead.
+The `ConnectWalletButton` component will show a "Connect Wallet" button if a Vite Wallet app or Vite Passport wallet isn't connected.
+If either one of those wallets is connected, the connected address will be displayed instead.

-If you disconnect from the frontend by logging out, the Vite Wallet app will also disconnect (i.e. ends the ViteConnect session).
-If you disconnect from the frontend via the Vite Wallet app, the frontend will log out for you (i.e. the address button changes back to the "Connect Wallet" button).
+If you disconnect from the frontend by logging out, the connected wallet (whether it is the app or extension) will also disconnect.
+If you disconnect from the frontend via the Vite Wallet app or Vite Passport, the frontend will log out for you (i.e. the address button changes back to the "Connect Wallet" button).

-If a Vite Wallet app is connected and the frontend is refreshed or otherwise exited and opened within a few minutes, the ViteConnect session will persist via `getValidVCSession` in `viteConnect.ts`
+If a Vite Wallet app is connected and the frontend is refreshed or otherwise exited and opened within a few minutes, the ViteConnect session will persist via `getValidVCSession` in `viteConnect.ts`.
+Dapps connected with Vite Passport will persist indefinitely until the user or dapp programmatically disconnects.

 `frontend/src/utils/viteConnect.ts`:
 ```ts